With the summer season very fast approaching, it is time for you to think of swimming pool parties. Backyard pools bring friends and family together

 Connect a brush to the telescopic pole and brush the walls, floor, and other unreachable areas in your swimming pool, which include behind steps and ladders.
 Brushing will help get the debris and dirt out in the open in order that the cleaner or filter can remove it.

-Suction-side cleaners: They function similar to a manual vacuum.
+They function similar to a manual vacuum.
 They attach to your skimmer that draws in water, making a siphon to your filter system.
+Pressure-side cleaners:

 As soon as you have gotten your water examined, you might need to add some chemicals to get the correct levels in your water.
 The vital chemical readings are your pool’s chlorine, pH, and alkalinity levels.
 Ensure that your sanitation level is correct, your pH is balanced at 7.4-7.6, and your alkalinity reads 100 to 150 ppm.
 If, for instance, you use chlorine to sanitize your swimming pool, ensure your chlorine level is at least 3.0 ppm.